TheRoddyWMS/Roddy/docs/config/xmlConfigurationFiles.rst

 Configuration values
 --------------------

-Configuration values are the thing you might change most of the times.
+Usually you will change configuration values.
 When Roddy executes a workflow, a shell script will be created where all the configuration values are stored.
 This script can then be imported by workflow scripts.
-Please take a look at :doc:`runtimeConfigurationFiles`.

 Configuration values are embedded in a configuration values section like:

 .. code-block:: XML

     <configurationvalues>
         <cvalue name='analysisMethodNameOnInput' value='testAnalysis' type='string'/>
         <cvalue name='analysisMethodNameOnOutput' value='testAnalysis' type='string'/>